 Matthew and Edward and their associates and paralegals practiced together at 116 Defense Highway in Annapolis, continuing to represent businesses and individuals in business, banking, civil litigation (federal and state), real estate, admiralty/maritime, land use, trust and estate planning and administration, domestic, and firearm related matters.
 We have been blessed over the years to work with many fine associates and paralegals, many of whom remain friends to this day.

 On August 4, 2017, Matthew Egeli finally grew tired of Maryland and its regulations, taxation, crowds, and traffic.
 He has moved to the beautiful area of Staunton, Virginia, where he continues to practice law.

 The firm, after 87 years, is now called Hartman, Attorneys at Law, or just Hartman.
 We continue to represent the same clients, including international boat manufacturers and wineries, national banks and hydropower companies, local builders and developers, yacht, clubs, marinas, churches, defense contractors, and the individuals who run and work for these companies.

-Currently, the firm consists of four attorneys (two of which are waiting to be sworn in next month having just passed the bar), three paralegals, and two staff.
+Currently, the firm consists of four attorneys, one law clerk, three paralegals, and two staff.
 We remain in the same space in which we have been since 1993, and the future is bright.